alexbud1/Medical-system-Rest-Api/README.md

  - Other special features:
 	 - Sign Up for doctors, staff and admins + Token based authentication
+	 - Monthly statistics for certain doctor( amount of all clients, amount of boys in the age of 1-16, amount of girls, amount of boys in the age of 17-18, amount of children in the age of 0-1 and amount of disabled children)
-	 - Monthly statistics for certain doctor
+	 - Weekly statistics for certain doctor(the same approach as in monthly statistics, but only for current week)

 **I would also like to explain the connections between different models:**